-- The IRQ_CONTROLLER_REDIST_BASE and SIZE are not used for the GICv2.
+- The NR_OF_CPUS value can stay unmodified because the Allwinner SoC has 4 cores. - The IRQ_CONTROLLER_REDIST_BASE and SIZE are not used for the GICv2.
 So the values can be removed. - The values for IRQ_CONTROLLER_DISTR_BASE and SIZE as well as VT_CPU_BASE and SIZE will become important once we will turn our attention to the interrupt controller.
 But this is not today.
 So we keep the existing numbers, keeping in mind that they won't work. - When using the GICv2, we need to add the definition of IRQ_CONTROLLER_CPU_BASE and VT_CTRL_BASE.
 Until we use interrupts, we can pick an arbitrary number.
 To display good manners, let's leave the lowest 12 bits to zero, pretending that each device resource starts at a page boundary.

+'''

-IRQ_CONTROLLER_CPU_BASE = 0xaaaaa000, IRQ_CONTROLLER_VT_CTRL_BASE = 0xbbbbb000,
+IRQ_CONTROLLER_CPU_BASE = 0xaaaaa000,

+IRQ_CONTROLLER_VT_CTRL_BASE = 0xbbbbb000,

+'''